yktoo/yktoo.com/content/blog/0190/index.en.md

 tags: ["Algarve", "Portugal", "sand", "travel"]
 ---

 Recently I've visited Portugal for the first time in my life.
-The everlasting Dutch off-season makes one long for sun, and where else in Europe can you secure a sunny place, except maybe the [Canaries][post:148]?
+The everlasting Dutch off-season makes one long for sun, and where else in Europe can you secure a sunny place, except maybe the [Canaries]({{< relref path="/blog/0148" lang="ru" >}})?
 This spring in Europe is particularly poor, full of floods and cold, so Portugal appears to be the best option for the continental part.

 We've decided to go for its south coast, the Algarve region.
 Where the Atlantic Ocean, endless beaches, real waves and the edge of the world are.
 But first things first.